smarticoai/public-api/docs/api/classes/WSAPIMiniGames.md

-Plays one round of a mini-game template — runs the server's randomised prize selection, deducts the buy-in cost (if any), and returns the won `prize_id`.
-After the play resolves, the SDK automatically fires a server-side acknowledgement on a fire-and-forget basis, marking the spin as "delivered" so the prize takes effect.
+Plays one round of a mini-game template — runs the server's randomised prize selection, deducts the buy-in cost (if any), credits the won prize, and returns the won `prize_id`.
+By default (`acknowledge: true`) the SDK then sends a server-side acknowledgement and AWAITS it before resolving, so the win is marked delivered by the time the promise settles.
+Pass `acknowledge: false` to skip that step and finalise the win yourself later (see the `acknowledge` parameter).

 Works for all `SAWGameType` values EXCEPT:
 - `PrizeDrop` — prizes arrive server-pushed; do NOT call